pyth-network/pyth-crosschain/cosmwasm/README.md

 While running the instantiation/migration commands you might get the following errors:
 - Gateway timeout: This error means that the request timed out.
 It is good to double check with terra finder as sometimes transactions succeed despite being timed out.
-- Account sequence mismatch: Transactions from an account should have increasing sequence number.
-This error happens when a transaction from the same sender is not fully syncronized with the terra RPC and a old sequence number is used.
+- Account sequence mismatch: Transactions from an account should have an increasing sequence number.
+This error happens when a transaction from the same sender is not fully synchronized with the terra RPC and an old sequence number is used.
 This is likely to happen because the deploy script sends two transactions: one to submit the code, and one to do the instantiation/migration.

 You can rerun your command if you encounter any of the above errors.
 If an error occurs after the new code is uploaded, you can avoid re-uploading the code and use the uploaded code for instantiation/migration.
 You can use the printed code id in the logs by passing `--code-id <codeId>` instead of `--artifact`.
 If you do so, the script will skip uploading the code and instantiate/migrate the contract with the given code id.

-An example command using code id looks like so:
+An example command using an existing code id looks like so:

 ``` sh
 npm run deploy-pyth -- --network testnet --code-id 50123 --mnemonic "..." --migrate --contract "terra123..."